The Contribution of the American Woman during the Emergency

 Rugged conditions under which the Army Nurse Corps were exposed, 74,000 strong, called for the training of foxholes, the understanding of gas defense, the purification of water in the field, and generally the getting accustomed to the necessity of crawling, crawling and to crawl some more.
 They had to get used to it in the rain and sticky mud, under barbed wire burdened with medical supplies.

 They also had to do a 20-mile hike.
 Only 479 black nurses were allowed.
 201 Army nurses gave up their lives during WW II.
 Many women of all services received gallant Silver Stars, Meritorious Commendations, Air Medals, Purple Hearts.
 Some who received the Silver Stars and Purple Hearts were nine Army nurses who kept on working at a field hospital area on the bombarded beachhead at Anzio, Italy, with the Fifth Army.
 Six of the nine never even left Anzio alive.
+16 Army Nurses died as a result of direct enemy fire.
 Overall, 1,600 Nurses received medals.

 The Army used the power of aviation and instituted a new job for nurses.
 Air evac units airlifted casualties from the front lines.
 It is said of every 100,000 wounded evacuated by this unit, only 5 died during the flights.
 In addition to the medical care during the war, after the conflict ended, their service was extended to the millions of tragically displaced persons who were forced to leave their homes in Europe, the Mediterranean or Asia.